 - a.
-Exceptions to Completing TABE or CASAS Testing: - Client has completed two or more years of college.
-The Worker has discretion in having these individuals tested; or - Client is scheduled to begin a job which will make the family financially ineligible for a monthly WV WORKS check.

-- Other documented conditions exist that prevent effective assessment.
-These reasons must be documented in the case recording; or - Client completed TABE, CASAS, or other appropriate assessment testing at another agency, training facility, such as BEP, One-Stop Center, ABE within the previous two years, unless one of the conditions exists under the second and third dashes listed below for repeated assessment testing.

-b.
-TABE or CASAS Retesting Conditions

-- After the initial basic skills assessment (TABE or CASAS), WV WORKS recipients are referred for re-testing under the following conditions: - Two years have elapsed since the initial assessment; - More than one year has elapsed and the client wants to enroll in an education or training program; or - Specific instances have occurred, such as a head injury that could impact learning ability.
+Exceptions to Completing TABE or CASAS Testing: - Client has completed two or more years of college, or is currently attending or is enrolled in the next scheduled term at a college or vocational/technical program which requires a high school diploma or equivalency.
+Under certain circumstances, however, testing may be warranted if the student has a known learning disability or his basic academic skills are deficient; or - Client is scheduled to begin a job which will make the family financially ineligible for a monthly WV WORKS check; or - Other documented conditions exist that prevent effective assessment.
+These reasons must be documented in the case recording; or - Client completed TABE, CASAS, or other appropriate assessment testing at another agency, training facility, such as BEP, One-Stop Center, ABE within the previous two years, unless one of the conditions exists under the second and third dashes listed below for repeated assessment testing. - b.
+TABE or CASAS Retesting Conditions - After the initial basic skills assessment (TABE or CASAS), WV WORKS recipients are referred for re-testing under the following conditions: - Two years have elapsed since the initial assessment; - More than one year has elapsed and the client wants to enroll in an education or training program; or - Specific instances have occurred, such as a head injury that could impact learning ability.